AwesomedudeX/STALKER-XTREME/README.md

 These files are located on Google Drive.
 To download them, just click on the download links associated with each one and click "Download anyway" on the page that pops up.

-***modsOptimized.7z*** - **CURRENTLY UNAVAILABLE** (contains most of the mods in this modpack, as well as the Mod Organizer 2 mod configuration files)
+***modsOptimized.7z*** - *https://drive.google.com/uc?export=download&id=1UCXNkY4wvPAunpildteGte2Zg2jEv8R-* (contains most of the mods in this modpack, as well as the Mod Organizer 2 mod configuration files)

 ***Large Mods.7z*** - *https://drive.google.com/uc?export=download&id=1VmO9DNia2yNczylKNhxS-jlhZMhvDFT0* (contains the largest mods in this modpack, and those related to them)

-***XTREME Graphics Overhaul*** - https://drive.google.com/uc?export=download&id=1Vh-EgDJCHdIIcSham4tH9C1aw2D-_lnm (contains the main graphics mods for this modpack compressed into a single mod - delete shader cache and use `cfg_load AtmosXTREME` in the game console after installation)
+***XTREME Graphics Overhaul*** - https://drive.google.com/uc?export=download&id=1UCXNkY4wvPAunpildteGte2Zg2jEv8R- (contains the main graphics mods for this modpack compressed into a single mod - delete shader cache and use `cfg_load AtmosXTREME` in the game console after installation)

-**ReShade 5.7.0 For DX11** - https://drive.google.com/uc?export=download&id=1fSkH9h0TvaHZF10O3dOC5s9yAOB_95_7 (contains ReShade 5.7.0 and addons that will improve the look of the game - ensure that `GAMMA/mods/XTREME Graphics Overhaul/bin/FrostyCinematic/` is selected)
+**ReShade 5.7.0 For DX11** - *https://drive.google.com/uc?export=download&id=1fSkH9h0TvaHZF10O3dOC5s9yAOB_95_7* (contains ReShade 5.7.0 and addons that will improve the look of the game - ensure that `GAMMA/mods/XTREME Graphics Overhaul/bin/FrostyCinematic/` is selected)

 ## GAMMA RC3.7z File: